Work With Me

 Anna Ridley, Commissioning Editor

-My missions is to support people in understanding the basic principles of inclusion so that they can embed it in everything they work on.
+My mission is to support publishing professionals to understand the basic principles of inclusion so that they can naturally embed it in everything they work on.
 I'm on a mission to transform the children's and educational book landscape and I can't do it alone.
 I want to support everyone in publishing to feel confident in creating inclusive publications.
-Not just people with good intentions, but people who understand how to make books authentically inclusive, who know how to do the research to make this happen.
+We need to move beyond having good intentions and ensure that those working in the industry have the tools and understanding to make publications authentically inclusive.
+Who know how to do the research to make this happen.
 Who know where to look for the answers.
 I've developed two programmes that combine training and consultancy for a really transformational impact.

 For freelancers in publishing (including authors/illustrators).
 8 week programme featuring fortnightly group sessions.

 This is not conventional training.
 Training where you listen for an hour or two, feel inspired, but when you get back to your desk your inbox and to-do list take over.
 The drip feed of content, and opportunity to discuss how it applies to YOUR projects, will be transformational.